Ministry of State Security (China): Organization

+According to the Federation of American Scientists, MSS headquarters is in the Xiyuan (西苑 (Xīyuàn, Western Park)) area of Beijing's Haidian District.
+According to David Wise, Xiyuan also contains other MSS facilities.
+Bureaus may use cover identities under "one institution with two names".
+The MSS maintains powerful semi-autonomous branches at the provincial, city, municipality and township levels throughout China.

 Many MSS personnel are trained at the University of International Relations in Haidian, due north of MSS housing and offices in Xiyuan, as well as Jiangnan Social University.

 China Institutes of Contemporary International Relations

 The Ministry of State Security operates the China Institutes of Contemporary International Relations (CICIR, pronounced KICK-er), an academic think tank on international affairs.
-Located in Beijing, its leaders, according to David Shambaugh "all share lengthy and shadowy careers in the intelligence services."

-CICIR was the eighth bureau of the former Central Investigation Department (CID) of the Central Committee, but became the eleventh bureau of the MSS when the CID was merged with the counter-intelligence department of the Ministry of Public Security to form the new Ministry of State Security in 1983.
+CICIR was the eighth bureau of the former Investigation Department (CID) of the CCP Central Committee, but became the eleventh bureau of the MSS when the CID was merged with the counter-intelligence department of the Ministry of Public Security to form the new Ministry of State Security in 1983.

 Although the Chinese government has not publicly acknowledged CICIR's connection to the MSS, numerous press reports, scholars, and think tanks within and without China have detailed the relationship between the two organizations.
-The institute is managed by the MSS, and overseen by the Central Committee of the Chinese Communist Party.
+The institute is managed by the MSS, and overseen by the CCP Central Committee.
 The organization itself does not speak much about its relationship with the Chinese government; however, and Chinese media reports rarely acknowledge the institution's ties with the regime.